catcrumpet/accelR/README.md

 # … with 1,071 more rows
 ```

+Final notes:
-I'm still learning how to document this, so references will be added in.
+- I'm still learning how to document this, so references will be added in.
+- Using the tidy verbs `mutate` or `select` will remove the necessary attribute data necessary for some of the calculations.
+If you need to run `mutate`, you can use the internal function `accelR:::mutate_acc_` which will preserve these attributes.
+This is not recommended, however.